-Geddes Hall is one of the newest buildings on campus and was the first completed structure designed for compliance with official “green building” certification standards.
-Opened in 2009, this is the home of the Institute for Church Life, the Center for Social Concerns, and Notre Dame’s other prominent initiatives and programs serving the Church and embodying Catholic social tradition locally and globally.
+Geddes Hall was the first completed structure designed for compliance with official “green building” certification standards.
+Opened in 2009, this is the home of the Center for Social Concerns, Institute for Church Life, and Notre Dame’s other prominent initiatives and programs serving the Church and embodying Catholic social tradition locally and globally.